Boys' and parents' view

 A. "I can email home as much as I want and I ring home twice a week".

-A. "Yes I made friends quickly with the boys in my dorm and Solway Bank, an adventure centre in Scotland that all the Form 1 boys go to, enabled me to make friends quickly with the boys in my class".
+A. "Yes I made friends quickly with the boys in my dorm and Form 1 camping trip enabled me to make friends quickly with the boys in my class".

 A. "History and Maths are my best subjects, I love learning about the big battles in History and how they shaped the country we live in now.
 Maths is fun with Mr Bullas"!